Master Agreement (E204CW)

 3.5 Modifications of Online Services.
 Esri may change Online Services and associated APIs at any time, subject to 30 days' notice of material changes and 90 days' notice for deprecations.
 If any modification, discontinuation, or deprecation of Online Services causes a material, adverse impact to Customer's operations, Esri may, at its discretion, attempt to repair, correct, or provide a workaround for Online Services.
 If a viable solution is not commercially reasonable, Customer may cancel its subscription to Online Services, and Esri will issue a prorated refund.

 3.6 Subscription Fee Changes.
 Esri may change fees for subscriptions with a term greater than 1 month by notifying Customer at least 60 days prior to expiration of the then-current subscription term.
 Esri may change monthly subscription fees upon 30 days' notice.
-Outside the US, the distributor may provide notice of rate changes.
+Outside the United States, the distributor may provide notice of rate changes.

 3.7 Customer Content